Edmonton Zoning Bylaw 12800

 Buildings that are designed with regard for, or to recognize, the scale, architecture and general characteristics of the surrounding built form - so that they fit into the physical landscape around them - contribute to the overall good urban design of the community.
 The following graphic representation provides a possible conceptual application of this regulation for interpretive purposes.

-1. Any front elevation abutting a public roadway other than a lane shall be no greater than 5 Storeys or 20.0 m in Height.
+1. Any front elevation Abutting a public roadway other than a Lane shall be no greater than 5 Storeys or 20.0 m in Height.
 Any portion of the building Height greater than this shall be stepped back from the property line.
-Any buildings taller than 5 Storeys shall have a minimum of 3 Storeys where the building façade is built to the property line abutting the street.
+Any buildings taller than 5 Storeys shall have a minimum of 3 Storeys where the building Façade is built to the property line Abutting the street.
 The Development Officer may allow a greater building Height and number of podium Storeys for the podium provided that the Height fits contextually with adjacent buildings.

 Explanatory Note